redhat-et/agent-orchestration/README.md

 - OpenShift cluster access with `oc` CLI installed
 - Python 3.13 or later
 - uv package manager (recommended) or pip
+- Agent CRD installed in your cluster (see agent-operator directory)

 ## Setup